Minimal example application

 • Attach a LED and button as shown in the image above

-• Use a recent Raspbian OS image which has Java 11.
+• Use a recent Raspbian OS image which has Java 11 or newer.
 To check if you have the correct Java version in the terminal:

 $ java -version